avasconcelos114/lighthouse-bot/README.md

 Current Tasks:
 - [ ] Implementing trend charts for audit results
-- [ ] Add usernames to schedule schemas so that they can be easily viewed through `/lighthouse schedule list`
+- [x] Add usernames to schedule schemas so that they can be easily viewed through `/lighthouse schedule list`
 - [ ] Implementing `/lighthouse schedule info {id}` to get full details of a given job
 - [ ] Add unit testing with Jest or AVA
 - [ ] Write documentation to make command usage clearer
+- [ ] Add more comprehensive logging
+- [ ] Investigate the possibility of using workers to run audits so that multiple audits can run simultaneously